Divorce Mortgage Refinance Buyout

 Equity Buyout Strategy: When one spouse wants to keep the house, a cash-out refinance is used to buyout the departing spouse’s share of equity.
 This only works if there is enough equity to work.

-Qualification Hurdles: Sometimes qualifying can be a challenge with one income.
-The retaining spouse must qualify for the new mortgage at the time, with a higher interest rate and a higher loan amount on one income.
+Qualification Hurdles: Sometimes, qualifying can be challenging on a single income.
+The retaining spouse must qualify for the new mortgage at the time, with a higher interest rate and a higher loan amount, on a single income.

-Alimony/Support as Income: Alimony and/or child support can be used as mortgage-qualifying income if there is a documented 6+ months history.
-This follows a “6/36” rule: 6 months of documented receipt and a requirement that payments must continue for at least 36 months after the loan closes.
+Alimony OR Support as Income: Alimony and child support can be used as mortgage-qualifying income if there is a documented 6+ months history.
+This follows a “6 OR 36” rule: 6 months of documented receipt and a requirement that payments must continue for at least 36 months after the loan closes.

-Removing Spouse from Title: A quitclaim deed is usually signed to transfer ownership, removing the non-retaining spouse’s ownership interest.
+Removing Spouse from Title: A quitclaim deed is typically executed to transfer ownership, thereby removing the non-retaining spouse’s ownership interest.

 Timing: A final, signed marital settlement agreement (MSA) or divorce decree is generally required by lenders before closing.

-• Divorce Decree buyout agreement, including the amount owed, payment deadlines.
+• Divorce Decree buyout agreement, including the amount owed and payment deadlines.

 • Assets – Bank Statements – 2 most recent statements, including all assets.

-• Retirement / Disability / Social Security Awards Letter, most recent
+• Retirement OR Disability OR Social Security Awards Letter, most recent

 • Documentation of any other sources of income